SmartterHealth/Virtual-Rounding/v2/README.md

 # Virtual Rounding using Microsoft Teams v2
 _Updated 4/15/2020_

 Version 2 Scripts, Flows, and PowerApps are all ready for use.
-This documentation will be improved over the next few days.

 Version 2 includes the following improved features:
 * Ability to invite family/friends